ufal/npfl122/exam/questions.md

 - Explain the difference between DQN and Double DQN.
 [5]

-- Describe prioritized replay (how are transitions sampled from the replay buffer, how is the sampled transition updated, how is importance sampling used to account for the change in the sampling distribution).
+- Describe prioritized replay (how are transitions sampled from the replay buffer, how up-to-date the priorities [according to which we sample] are, how is importance sampling used to account for the change in the sampling distribution).
 [10]

 - How is the action-value function computed in dueling networks?
 [5]